NarinderBrar/zecooEngine/README.md

 ### Dependencies
 zecooEngine use multiple third-party libraries.
 Here is the full list of dependencies.

-<li>GLFW - Open Source, multi-platform library for OpenGL, with the API we can create windows, receiving input and events. </li>
+<li><b>GLFW</b> - Open Source, multi-platform library for OpenGL, with the API we can create windows, receiving input and events. </li>
-<li>GLM - is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications. </li>
+<li><b>GLM</b> - is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications. </li>
-<li>ImGui - is a bloat-free graphical user interface library for C++. </li>
+<li><b>ImGui</b> - is a bloat-free graphical user interface library for C++. </li>
-<li>assimp - Open Asset Import Library is a cross-platform 3D model import library which aims to provide a common application programming interface for different 3D asset file formats.</li>
+<li><b>AssImp</b> - Open Asset Import Library is a cross-platform 3D model import library which aims to provide a common application programming interface for different 3D asset file formats.</li>
-<li>FreeImage - is an Open Source library project for developers who would like to support popular graphics image formats like PNG, BMP, JPEG, TIFF and others as needed by today's multimedia applications.</li>
+<li><b>FreeImage</b> - is an Open Source library project for developers who would like to support popular graphics image formats like PNG, BMP, JPEG, TIFF and others as needed by today's multimedia applications.</li>
-<li>Bullet3 - real-time collision detection and multi-physics simulation library portable file dialogs - cross-platform file dialog library.</li>
+<li><b>Bullet3</b> - real-time collision detection and multi-physics simulation library portable file dialogs - cross-platform file dialog library.</li>

 <p align="right">(<a href="#top">back to top</a>)</p>